Desire32/langchain-upstash-redis/README.md

 )
 ```

-Choose the model you have installed and attach it to the chain
+Choose the model you have installed and attach it to the chain:
 ```bash
 model = OllamaLLM(model="mistral:7b")
 chain = prompt_template | model